-This article is about e-sign, also known as electronic signature.
-Optimizing your workflow is one of our top priorities at pdfforge.
-If you have read some of our previous articles, you know that features like Automatic Saving of PDFs and User Tokens can save you a lot of time when working with PDF files.
-Electronic signatures are yet another time and money saving feature, one that integrates a process from the non-digital worldinto your workflow electronically.
+This article is about electronic signatures, also known as eSign or eSignature (also spelled e-signature).
+Optimizing and automating your workflow is one of our top priorities at pdfforge.
+Electronic signatures can save you time and money and is a feature that integrates a process from the non-digital world into your workflow electronically.

 - Download PDF Architect (14-day trial version available)

 - Select one or more documents that need to be signed

 - Enter name and e-mail address of the signers